bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 ## Benefits and Usefulness

 The addition of support for the run `--invoke` feature [for components](https://github.com/bytecodealliance/wasmtime/pull/10054) allows users to specify and execute exported functions from a Wasm component.
 This enables greater flexibility for testing, debugging, and integration.
 We now have the ability to perform the execution of arbitrary exported functions directly from the command line, this feature opens up a world of possibilities for integrating Wasm into modern development pipelines.

-Here are some of the powerful workflows made possible by `--invoke`:

-* Shell Scripting: Embed Wasm logic directly into Bash or Python scripts for seamless automation.
-* CI/CD Pipelines: Validate components in GitHub Actions, GitLab CI, or other automation tools without embedding them in host applications.
-* Cross-Language Testing: Quickly verify that interfaces match across implementations in Rust, JavaScript, and Python.
-* Debugging: Inspect exported functions during development with ease.
-* Microservices: Chain components in serverless workflows, such as compress → encrypt → upload, leveraging Wasm's modularity.

 **This evolution from monolithic Wasm modules to composable, CLI-friendly components exemplifies the versatility and power of WebAssembly in real-world scenarios.**